mstksg/inCode/copy/entries/dependent-haskell-1.md

 `(:&~)` with `randomWeights`).
 Now all we have to do is just "pattern match" on the type-level list, and...

 Oh wait.
 We can't pattern match on types like that in Haskell.
-This is due to one of Haskell's fundamental design decisions: types are **erased** at runtime.
-We need to have a way to "access" the type (at run-time) as a *value*, so we can pattern match on it and do things with it.
+This is a consequence of one of Haskell's fundamental design decisions: types are **erased** at runtime.
+We need to have a way to "access" the type (at run-time) as a *value* so we can pattern match on it and do things with it.

 In Haskell, the popular way to deal with this is by using *singletons* --- (parameterized) types which only have valid constructor.
 The canonical method